 While investors who have diversified internationally haven't much benefited over the past decade, their portfolios have been slightly less volatile relative to a US-only portfolio.
-The 10-year standard deviation of the Morningstar US Market Index is 15.5, whereas the standard deviation of the Morningstar Global Markets Index, which includes both US and non-US names, is 15.0.
+The 10-year standard deviation of the Morningstar US Market Index is 15.7, whereas the standard deviation of the Morningstar Global

+Markets Index, which includes both US and non-US names, is 15.0.
 Japan, in particular, has exhibited milder volatility than the US market and other major non-US markets.

-Moreover, the US market has become increasingly growth-tilted: 29% of the Morningstar US Market Index lands in the technology sector, for example, whereas just 12% of the Morningstar Global Markets ex-US Index does.
-The hefty weighting in US stocks has been a boon for US-only investors as technology names soared for most of the past decade.
-But in a period in which lower-priced stocks lead the way, non-US stocks could outperform and help diversify US exposure.
-Non-US indexes feature a heavier emphasis on traditional value sectors, including energy, basic materials, and financials.
+Moreover, the US market has become increasingly growth-tilted: 31% of the Morningstar US Market Index lands in the technology sector as of the first quarter of 2025, for example, whereas just 14% of the Morningstar Global Markets ex-US Index does.
+A hefty weighting in tech stocks has been a boon for USonly investors as technology names soared for most of the past decade.
+But in a period in which lowerpriced stocks from traditional value sectors lead the way, non-US stocks could outperform and help diversify US exposure.

-Because emerging markets have generally had a lower correlation with the US equity market than the developed markets' correlation, investors seeking diversification may want to make sure their foreign-stock allocation includes at least some exposure to less-developed markets.
+Because emerging markets have generally had a lower correlation with the US equity market than do developed markets, investors seeking diversification may want to make sure their foreign-stock allocation includes at least some exposure to less-developed markets.
 And while some specific regions have been better portfolio diversifiers than others, most investors will probably want to shy away from investment vehicles that focus solely on a particular geographic region.